-Any use of such an index(es) will not result in a constraint on the overall portfolio of the Fund (i.e. the Fund will continue to be managed on a fully discretionary basis and in accordance with the investment objective).
-The purpose of using such index(es) is to deliver a more focused strategy by the Principal Money Manager (or its duly appointed delegate) in terms of style, geographical or sector focus for the purposes of delivering on the overall objective of the Fund.
-Details of any such indexes are available from the Manager upon request and will be published in the audited financial statements of the Company.
+Any use of such an index(es) will not result in a constraint on the overall portfolio of the Russell Investments Emerging Markets Equity Fund (i.e. the Russell Investments Emerging Markets Equity Fund will continue to be managed on a fully discretionary basis and in accordance with the investment objective).
+Details of any such indexes that may be used in respect of a portion of the Russell Investments Emerging Markets Equity Fund are available from the Manager upon request and will be published in the audited financial statements of the Company.

-The Fund references the JPM GBI-EM GD Index for performance measurement purposes (this may include measurement of net returns and various other portfolio management and risk management metrics).
-The Fund seeks to outperform the JPM GBI-EM GD Index by 1.00% over the medium to long term.
+The Russell Investments Emerging Markets Equity Fund also references the MSCI Emerging Markets Index for performance measurement purposes (this may include measurement of net returns and various other portfolio management and risk management metrics).
+Russell Investments Emerging Markets Equity Fund seeks to outperform the MSCI Emerging Markets Index by 2.00% over the medium to long term.